pip-services/pip-services-docs/content/en/node/postgres/_index.md

 no_list: true
 weight: 500
 description: >
-   This module provides a set of components used to implement PostgreSQL persistence.
+   A set of components used to implement PostgreSQL persistence.
 ---

 ### Packages